awsdocs/iam-user-guide/doc_source/id_credentials_passwords_enable-user-change.md

 1. In the **Password Policy** section, select **Allow users to change their own password**, and then click **Apply Password Policy**\.

-1. Point users to the following instructions that show how they can change their passwords: [How IAM Users Change Their Own Password](id_credentials_passwords.md#id_credentials_passwords_user-change-own)\.
+1. Point users to the following instructions that show how they can change their passwords: [How IAM Users Change Their Own Passwords](id_credentials_passwords_user-change-own.md)\.

-For information about the AWS CLI, Tools for Windows PowerShell, and API commands that you can use to change the account's password policy \(which includes letting all users change their own passwords\), see [Setting a Password Policy \(AWS CLI, Tools for Windows PowerShell, or AWS API\)](id_credentials_passwords_account-policy.md#PasswordPolicy_CLI)\.<a name="proc_letselectuserschangepassword"></a>
+For information about the AWS CLI, Tools for Windows PowerShell, and API commands that you can use to change the account's password policy \(which includes letting all users change their own passwords\), see [Setting a Password Policy \(AWS CLI\)](id_credentials_passwords_account-policy.md#PasswordPolicy_CLI)\.<a name="proc_letselectuserschangepassword"></a>

 **To allow selected IAM users change their own passwords**